Utility right-of-way franchise

 - The Clerk of the Council will schedule a public hearing to discuss whether the franchise is in the best interest of the county.

-- The Clerk of the Council will return a fully executed franchise with original signatures to the grantee, the Council, and the Real Estate Services Section.
+- The Facilities Management Division will return a fully executed franchise with original signatures to the utility, the Clerk of the Council, and the Real Estate Services Section.

 Fee is for the administrative costs incurred by the county in the reviewing and processing of the franchise application.
-You will receive an invoice for this fee at the time of franchise issuance.
+FMD will send an invoice for this fee at the time of franchise issuance.

 Reimbursement of Actual Costs